Trip Highlights of Mera Peak Climbing

 Mera Peak Climbing 6476m

-“This was my second time heading to the Himalayas and the second time to use Above The Himalaya.
-As my first experience was fabulous, and I thought it couldn’t improve, I was proven wrong.
+“This was my second time heading to the Himalayas and the second time using Above The Himalayas.
+My first experience was fabulous, and I thought it couldn’t improve, but I was proven wrong.

 Yet again, Puru and his team pulled out all the stops to make this climb of Mera Peak something I will never forget!
-From the first email I sent to Puru about organizing the climb to the last, the communication was perfect just before I jumped on the plane to fly to Kathmandu.
+From the first email I sent to Puru about organizing the climb to the last, the communication was perfect just before I flew to Kathmandu.
 Then, from the second I landed in Kathmandu to the second I left Kathmandu with Puru.

 The climb of Mera Peak was challenging due to the high altitude and coldness you get from going up high.
 But all was made that much easier by the hospitality of my Guide.
-His superb knowledge of the route we were taking, knowing every mountain peak to make sure I was put up in a comfy bed in the night with the best food.
+His superb knowledge of the route we were taking, knowing every mountain peak to ensure I was put in a comfy bed at night with the best food.

-There is no other trekking/climbing company I would use other than Above The Himalaya.
+There is no other trekking/climbing company I would use other than Above The Himalayas.

 Devid Meredith